 In 2016 according to data released by StatCounter, 51.3% of all web visits last month came from mobile devices compared to 48.7% of visits from traditional computing platforms.
 By the end of 2017, business demand for enterprise mobile applications will grow at least five times faster than internal IT organization’s capacity to deliver them, according to Gartner.
 They recommended several best practices to overcome these challenges.

 Usability, security, integration, connectivity and speed are some of the challenges you will face in mobile application development.
-Rapid development of complex applications, if not carefully executed, can quickly lead into major support issues.
+The rapid development of complex applications, if not carefully executed, can quickly lead to major support issues.

 A key best practice in Gartner’s list is the usage of Rapid Mobile Application Development tools.
 Various platform options are available for developing applications targeted for iOS, Android and Windows mobile devices.
 Mobile applications are classified into different types based on the mobile development architecture employed to create them.